gzalo/hugo-re/README.md

 # Hugo-RE
 Relive the Hugo TV gaming experience from the 90s!

-Using an IP phone (or an analog phone with a FXS gateway) you'll be able to call the virtual Hugo hotline and play the games virtually.
+Reimplementation of Hugo minigames using the original resources.

-Eventually we'll have some AI-generated voices for Hugo and the host (Gaby in Argentina)
+Using an IP phone (or an analog phone with a FXS gateway) you can play the Hugo games virtually.

 **Phase 0**: As seen in Flashparty 2023, with quite a high latency due to the audio processing chain